 24: Fitting with the premise of the show, episodes are titled with the time period represented during the episode.
 For example "2:00 a.m.-3:00 a.m.".
 To disambiguate episodes in different seasons, subsequent seasons named episodes in the following manner: "Day 2: 2:00 a.m.-3:00 a.m.".

 100 Questions: Every episode was named after one of the 100 questions in the dating test that served as the driving force for the action.
 (Therefore, the series was theoretically supposed to end after 100 episodes.
 It was cancelled after only 6 aired, though.)

-1000 Ways to Die: This show consistently uses death-related puns on famous phrases, adages, etc. This applies both to the episode titles and to the individual scenes depicted within.
+One Thousand Ways To Die: This show consistently uses death-related puns on famous phrases, adages, etc. This applies both to the episode titles and to the individual scenes depicted within.
 In addition, many of the scenes contain alternate names that play the death pun in a different but still relevant direction.

 This Reality TV example titles its episodes "The Girl Who/With ___".
 (Main drawback: The show has had 4 of its 14 cycles so far end with an episode titled "The Girl Who Becomes America's Next Top Model": cycles 1, 7, 8, and 9.)

 Not all episode titles begin with "The Girl;" sometimes they would begin with The Girls.
 The titles referred to an action that one or several of the contestants took during the course of the episode.
 Between Cycles 10 and 14 episodes did not begin with "The Girl"/"The Girls" (but they still described events in the episodes).

 Anger Management: All the episodes of the TV version have titles beginning with "Charlie", including the pilot ("Charlie Goes Back to Therapy").